bitshifter/bitshifter.github.io/_posts/2018-06-20-the-last-10-percent.md

 # Target feature selection

-As I mentioned in my previous post, Rust is about to stabilise several SIMD related features in 1.27.Apart from the SIMD intrinsics themselves, the ability to check for CPU target features (i.e. supported instruction sets) at both compile time and runtime.
+As I mentioned in my previous post, Rust is about to stabilise several SIMD related features in 1.27.
+Apart from the SIMD intrinsics themselves, this adds the ability to check for CPU target features (i.e. supported instruction sets) at both compile time and runtime.

 The static check involves using `#[cfg(target_feature = "<feature>")]` around blocks which turns code on or off at compile time.
 Here's an example of compile time feature selection: